francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 === Sequence of Statements

-#display-rules(Seq-Base, Seq-Rec)

-// TODO: begin and return should be statements.
-It would be good to add an entry in the grammar for that.
+#display-rules(Seq-New, "")

-These rules are straightforward, but necessary to define how to type a sequence of statements.
+This rule is straightforward, but necessary to define how to type a sequence of statements.
 In a sequence, statements are typed in the order that they appear.
 After a statement is typed, the resulting context is used to type the following one.

 === Variable Declaration